Akshat2634/RecruitIQ/README.md

 1. Implement additional processing functions in `functions.py`
 2. Update the workflow graph in the `create_workflow()` method
 3. Extend the State TypedDict in `config.py` for any additional data requirements
+4. Enhance the UI in `ui.py` to support new features

 ## Error Management